 The MIMIX platform dramatically improves efficacy of products across a broad range of therapeutic areas by “mimicking” the prolonged exposure period that occurs during a natural infection.
 This prolonged exposure triggers a natural immune response, one that is slow, strong, and enduring.

-The MIMIX sustained delivery platform is so effective that in a laboratory study, the patch led to immune responses to influenza strains not included in the vaccine.
-Such a response is rarely, if ever, seen with traditional injectable flu vaccines.
+The MIMIX sustained delivery platform is so effective that the patch leads to immune responses to influenza strains not included in the vaccine.
+Such a response has never been seen with traditional injectable flu vaccines.